-A timer interface allows you to precisely monitor and run a whole process.
+The patent pending timer user interface allows you to precisely monitor and run a whole process.
 All process steps are timed.
 Alarms are signaled indicating when to pour chemicals out.
 Agitation with bi-directional rotation is automatically started when appropriate.